ptsilerides/Simple-Server-URL-Shortener/README.md

 ## Getting Started

+Requirments for running the below are Visual Studio and .NET Framework 4.7.2.

+## Demonstration of a Simple HTTP Web Server

 Load the SimpleHttpServer Solution in Visual Studio, I am using 2019 Community.

 Build and Run the application in debug mode: